With no new Marvel movies for months, why not revisit the best in the 'universe'?

-It has been 15 months since the last entry in the Marvel Cinematic Universe, “Spider-Man: Far From Home,” and it could be much longer for the next.
+It has been 15 months since the last entry in the Marvel Cinematic Universe, “Spider-Man: Far From Home,” and we’ll be waiting even longer for the next.

-That’s already the longest time between Marvel Studios movies since the two-year gap between “The Incredible Hulk” in 2008 and “Iron Man 2” in 2010.
-With reports that the already-delayed Nov.
-6 release of “Black Widow,” starring Scarlett Johansson, may get pushed back again, we could be looking at a new biggest gap for the movies in which superheroes bicker and save the planet.
+That’s the biggest gap between Marvel Studios movies since the 23 months between “The Incredible Hulk” in 2008 and “Iron Man 2” in 2010.
+With the announcement Wednesday that the already-delayed Nov.
+6 release of “Black Widow,” starring Scarlett Johansson, has been pushed back to May 2021, we’re looking at another nearly two-year wait for the movies in which superheroes bicker and save the planet from maniacs.

 The MCU has been responsible for plenty of bad trends, including the omnipresence of superhero movies and the dedication to fan service over storytelling.
 Too many Marvel movies worry less about coherent narratives than cramming in characters and story lines from the comic books.